ceres-wc3/ceres/docs/manual.md

 1. Arguments are parsed and the run mode is determined.
 A typical Ceres command will look like `ceres <command> [ceres args] -- <buildscript args>`.
 Notice the double dash `--`.
 Arguments before it are arguments to Ceres itself, while everything else will be passed on verbatim to the **build script**.

 2. Ceres initializes a Lua runtime with WC3-specific extensions and APIs.
-It then loads a (Lua library)[../ceres-core/src/resources/buildscript_lib.lua] with some extra utilities and a default "build workflow".
+It then loads a [Lua library](../ceres-core/src/resource/buildscript_lib.lua) with some extra utilities and a default "build workflow".
 It then looks for a `build.lua` file in the working directory and runs that.
 After that, it runs `ceres.defaultHandler()`, which parses script arguments and kicks off the default build process, unless `ceres.suppressDefaultHandler()` has been called.

 3. The default build workflow will try to determine the **input map** (`--map <mapname>`), and an **output type** (`--output <type>`).
 The input map is what Ceres will use as a "base" for producing a new map, and can be in either MPQ or directory format.
 The output type can be one of `mpq`, `dir`, or `script`.